 A high resolution is necessary for clarity, especially if you edit the video.
 The optical zoom can focus close to the arc without reducing the image quality.

-With a simple camera instead of ND filters, you can use a welding filter that’s much cheaper.
+With this camera type, instead of ND filters, you can use a welding filter that’s much cheaper.
 But it doesn’t offer the same image quality.

 How do you film welding?

 All cameras not designed for welding have trouble auto-adjusting the exposure and focus when directed at an arc.
 The bright light creates an unacceptable strobing effect.